MercuryWorkshop/sh1mmer/README.md

 If it's not, good luck.
 You'll have to try and call up your OEM and demand the files from them, which they are most definitely unlikely to give to you.

+***

-### Building a Beautiful World Shim
+### Building A Beautiful World Shim

 **IMPORTANT!!!!** IF YOU HAVE EITHER THE `coral` OR `hana` BOARDS, OR SOME OTHER OLDER BOARDS (which?), DO NOT FOLLOW THESE INSTRUCTIONS, INSTEAD SKIP TO THE "[Building A Legacy Shim](#building-a-legacy-shim)" SECTION

 Now we can start building.
 Type out all of these commands in the terminal.
 You need to be on Linux or WSL2 and have the following packages installed: `cgpt`, `git`, `wget`.
-Note that WSL doesn't work for some people, and if you have trouble building it it's recommended to just use a VM or the [web builder](https://sh1mmer.me/builder.html)
+Note that WSL doesn't work for some people, and if you have trouble building it it's recommended to just use a VM or the [web builder](https://sh1mmer.me/builder.html).
 **WEB BUILDER DOES NOT INCLUDE PAYLOADS!!
 YOU MUST BUILD IT MANUALLY FROM SOURCE FOR PAYLOADS**

 ```